✨ Diwali Deal: 25% OFF + 2-Year Price Lock For New Users! 🎉 Limited Time Offer — Sign Up Now 🪔

 • Respond right away to emails you can answer quickly, and the most important emails.

 • Paste emails that will take longer to answer into a specific folder.
-It is also a good idea to assign some of your inbox management time to these responses.

 • Determine the messages you can delegate, and forward them